Jan-Georg Deutsch Scholarship in African History, 2018-21

 Conferences and Seminars

-Will present the 60-minute paper ‘The Cult of Saints in Coptic Texts: Saints, Sinners, and Pilgrims in Early Christian Egypt’ at the Leicester Ancient Egyptian Society on 17th April 2021, Leicester New Walk Museum
+Will present the 60-minute paper 'The Cult of Saints in Coptic Texts: Saints, Sinners, and Pilgrims in Early Christian Egypt' at the Leicester Ancient Egyptian Society, Leicester New Walk Museum, 20th November 2021

-Will present the 12-minute paper ‘The Cult of Saints on the bank of the Nile: How did worship function in this extreme environment?’ at the 53rd Society for the Promotion of Byzantine Studies Spring Symposium, ‘Nature and the Environment’, 27th – 29th March 2021, Birmingham
+Presented the 10-minute paper ‘The Cult of Saints on the bank of the Nile: How did worship function in this extreme environment?’ at the 53rd Society for the Promotion of Byzantine Studies Spring Symposium, 27th – 29th March 2021, Birmingham

 Presented the 25-minute paper ‘Clues from miracles and visions in Coptic hagiography: What can they tell us about the Cult of Saints in Egypt?’ at the Queen’s College Centre for Manuscript and Text Cultures lunchtime colloquium, 9th February 2021, Oxford

-Presented the 20-minute paper ‘Transition and transformation in Coptic hagiography: Visions as transformative experiences’ at the Oxford University Byzantine Society’s 22nd International Graduate Conference 2020, ‘The State Between: Liminality, Transition and Transformation in Late Antiquity and Byzantium’, 28th – 29th February 2020, Oxford
+Presented the 20-minute paper ‘Transition and transformation in Coptic hagiography: Visions as transformative experiences’ at the Oxford University Byzantine Society’s 22nd International Graduate Conference, 28th-29th February 2020, Oxford

-Chaired a session at the Oxford University Byzantine Society’s 22nd International Graduate Conference 2020, ‘The State Between: Liminality, Transition and Transformation in Late Antiquity and Byzantium’, 28th – 29th February 2020, Oxford
+Chaired a session at the Oxford University Byzantine Society’s 22nd International Graduate Conference, 28th-29th February 2020, Oxford

 Supported tours at the conference 'Egypt's heartland: Regional perspectives on Hierakonpolis, Elkab and Edfu', 18th-19th July 2019, Oxford